 - Impact your company’s bottom line – ACFE research indicates that organizations with CFEs on staff uncover fraud 50 percent sooner and experience fraud losses that are 62 percent smaller than organizations that do not have CFEs on staff.

 Find out the steps on how to become a Certified Fraud Examiner today.
-If you’re interested in the credential but want to speak to an existing credentialed members, we encourage our Chapter members, affiliates, and students to search the membership directory and reach out to those in a field of interest.
+If you’re interested in the credential but want to speak to an existing credentialed members, we encourage our Chapter associates, affiliates, and students to search the membership directory and reach out to those in a field of interest.